 IAO and SIRO approval

-For all data movements, you should obtain approval from the Information Asset Owner (IAO).
+For all data movements containing personal data, you should obtain approval from the Information Asset Owner (IAO).
 Depending on local information governance requirements, for some complex or high-risk data movements you may also need to obtain approval from the Senior Information Risk Officer (SIRO).
 The IAO should be able to advise if approval from the SIRO is required.